Policy Details Page

 5. Some courses may appear on the student’s schedule that have no assigned credit value and for which no marks are given.
 Examples include Homeroom and Advisory.
 Courses with no credit value are not included in the GPA.

-D. Once a term/semester has ended, an extenuating circumstance may require a student’s grade mark for a course be changed. student’s grade mark may only be changed at the request of the teacher who taught the course and no later than the end of the regular semester following when the course was taken.
+Once a term/semester has ended, an extenuating circumstance may require a student’s grade mark for a course be changed.
+A student’s grade mark may only be changed at the request of the teacher who taught the course and no later than the end of the regular semester following when the course was taken.
 In the case of a graduating senior, that change must be made within 6 weeks of graduation.
 A teacher wanting to change a student’s final grade mark must provide the principal with a Grade Change Form, including a description of the extenuating circumstance requiring the change.

 The principal shall review the request and may approve or deny the change.
-Approved change requests shall be posted to the student’s transcript and record, and a copy of the Grade Change Form and accompanying documentation shall be place in the student’s cumulative file.
+Approved change requests shall be posted to the student’s transcript and record, and a copy of the Grade Change Form and accompanying documentation shall be placed in the student’s cumulative file.
 A denied change request can be resubmitted by the teacher with additional documentation.
 If the teacher and the principal cannot agree, the request will be submitted to the Superintendent, or designee, for the final determination.
 In the event the teacher is not available to make a grade change on behalf of a student, the principal may submit a Grade Change Form along with documentation directly to the Superintendent or designee.
-Examples of extenuating circumstances include, but are not limited to: clerical errors in the calculation or posting of the grade mark; data entry errors in the course title; and incomplete work subsequently completed and graded by the teacher.
+Examples of extenuating circumstances include but are not limited to: clerical errors in the calculation or posting of the grade mark; data entry errors in the course title; and incomplete work subsequently completed and graded by the teacher.

 Standardized High School Transcript